fonoster/routr/CORE.md

 This document aims to present a detailed description of the SIP Server *Routr*.
 It will explain the purpose and features of the system, the interfaces of the system, what the system will do, the constraints under which it must operate, and how the system will react to external stimuli.
-This document is intended for both the stakeholders and the developers of the system.
+This document is intended for the system's stakeholders and developers.

 ### Scope of Project

 This software system will be a SIP Server that cares for the signaling as a standalone system or as part of a broader one.
-The specification aims for a design that maximizes scalability and extensibility by using a microservice architecture which was a challenging factor on **v1**.
+The specification aims for a design that maximizes scalability and extensibility.
+It uses a microservice architecture which was a challenging factor on **v1**.

-By using a microservice architecture, we will ensure that portions of the system can be deployed independently and each treated according to its problem domain.
+We will use a microservice architecture to ensure that portions of the system can be deployed independently and treated according to its problem domain.

 More specifically, this system will be designed to allow for the separation of concerns within the logical components of a SIP Server.
 The software MUST be able to accept SIP Messages via *UDP*, *TCP*, *TLS*, *WS*, and *WSS*.
-It should then transform the messages efficiently and facilitate communication between the various components.
+It should transform the messages efficiently and facilitate communication between the various components.

 Furthermore, the system MUST include a mechanism to replace the SIP Message processing without updating the entire system.
-It should also facilitate communication with external systems for Authentication, Authorization, and Accounting (AAA) and allow to host multiple tenants by using a Role-based Access Control (RBAC) system.
+It should also facilitate communication with external systems for Authentication, Authorization, and Accounting (AAA) and allow to host of multiple tenants by using a Role-based Access Control (RBAC) system.

 ### Glossary